-The SEED Enterprise Investment Scheme (SEIS)
+The Seed Enterprise Investment Scheme (SEIS)

 SEIS was designed to boost economic growth in the UK by promoting new enterprise and entrepreneurship.